-Dot, Scalar, or Inner Product
+Scalar, or Inner Product

-The dot product is also called the scalar product or inner product.
-Figure 4-4 shows a two-dimensional example.
+The dot product is only defined in three dimensions.
+In four dimensions it is called the scalar product or inner product.
 The vectors in general relativity are 4-dimensional.
 This is indicated by say, $\mathbf{q}^{\mu}$ , where the Greek letter mu indicates four dimensions and can adopt letters or numbers such as 0, 1, 2, 3.
-If a Latin letter is used for the index, then 3 dimensions or parameters are indicated or the four orthonormal15 indices are implied - ct, x, y, z.
+If a Latin letter is used for the index, then 3 dimensions or parameters are indicated or the four orthonormal indices are implied - ct, x, y, z.
 In four dimensions the term inner product is used.
 (Two four-vectors define a four dimensional space and the product of two is in the space.)